msp729/scalc/README.md

     - double that integral, subtract the final x-value squared, divide by n², and BAM! approximately π/4.
 - ???? more to come

+## possible additions
-## possible additions: euler-mascheroni constant (γ, approx. 0.57721), euler's number (e, approx. 2.71828)
+- euler-mascheroni constant (γ, approx. 0.57721)
+- euler's number (e, approx. 2.71828)